-Mobile Apps Security Engineer
+Mobile Application Security Engineer

-The opportunity #
+The opportunity: #

+We are a data security solutions company, providing custom bespoke solutions to innovative software development teams around the world.
 Our software is well-known amongst security-aware teams, recommended by OWASP, and popular for easily solving complicated security challenges.
 Apart from building âoff-the-shelfâ solutions, we design custom security controls for novel problems.

-Markets: EU, UK, USA.
+Markets: EU, UK, USA, UA.

 Sounds interesting?